Jim Owens (baseball): One stellar season for the Phillies

 Owens then spent all of 1957, and all but one game in 1958, in military service.
 In his one game pitched in 1958, on September 23 against the pennant-bound Milwaukee Braves, he hurled seven strong innings for the win, allowing two earned runs.

 His best season was 1959: to complement a solid ERA of 3.21, Owens went 12–12 for a last-place team, with 11 complete games and 135 strikeouts in 2211/3 innings of work.
 But in 1960, he went 4–14 (5.04) and in 1961 his record was 5–10 (4.47).
 The Phillies finished in the NL basement each season, and Owens received notoriety for his off-field carousing as a member (with fellow pitchers Turk Farrell, Jack Meyer and Seth Morehead) of the "Dalton Gang," a group of hard-drinking players in frequent conflict with the Phillies' management.
 After Owens' poor 1962 season—a 2–4 record with a 6.33 ERA—the Phillies traded him to Cincinnati for second baseman Cookie Rojas.

 He was used almost entirely as a reliever in a partial season with the 1963 Reds.
 On April 21 of that year, he set a National League record by balking three times in one inning.
-(Bob Shaw broke that record less than a month later when he balked five times in one frame.)
+(Bob Shaw broke that record less than a month later when he balked five times in a game.)

 Overall, Owens posted an ERA of 5.31 in 19 games that year, including three starting assignments.
 He was sent to Triple-A San Diego, where he appeared in eight games.
 Then, in December, the Astros (then nicknamed the Colt .45s) took him in the 1963 Rule 5 draft.